jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

     Foo: bar
     ```

+    If you enter this URL in the same browser as you used to refresh the web scripts, it will run successfully because you already have a session established as an administrator.
+If you open a new browser window and enter the URL you will get challenged with an authentication dialog.
+Because you modified the descriptor to run as guest or higher, you can avoid the dialog by appending `&guest=true` to the end of the web script URL.

 The web script framework executed the controller.
 The controller populated the model with a variable called "foo".
 The web script framework then passed the model on to the view, implemented by the FreeMarker template.
 The view can access any variables that are placed in the model.
 In this case, it output the value of `foo`.
 It also has access to the arguments passed to the web script.